Are tiles suitable for underfloor heating?

-Stone and ceramic tiles are arguably the best tiles for underfloor heating as they are the most thermally conductive of all floor coverings allowing the energy from the UFH heating tube to transfer quickly to the surface of the stone/tile.
+Stone and ceramic tiles are arguably the best tiles for underfloor heating as they are the most thermally conductive of all floor coverings, allowing the energy from the UFH heating tube to transfer quickly to the floor’s surface.

 Increasing the thickness of the tile will have little effect on the heat output, but it will slightly increase the time taken for the tile to heat up.

 - Slate – An extremely conductive natural finish, ideal for use with underfloor heating

-In this instance, ceramic tile and natural stone floor finishes are a perfect partner for warm water underfloor heating – conducting heat efficiently and effectively.
+Ceramic tile and natural stone floor finishes are a perfect partner for warm water underfloor heating – conducting heat efficiently and effectively.
 When choosing floor coverings for your underfloor heating, tiles or natural stone floor finishes are durable options that are easily maintained.
-A heated tile floor is also a good solution for kitchens and even open plan living areas where a continuous floor covering emphasises the sense of space.
+A heated tile floor is also a good solution for kitchens and open plan living areas where a continuous floor covering emphasises the sense of space.

-When choosing a ceramic tile or natural stone finish, it’s also important to choose tiles which are suitable for underfloor heating.
+When choosing a ceramic tile or natural stone finish, it’s important to take into account which tiles are suitable for underfloor heating.
 The vast majority of companies will state which tiles in their collection are the best tiles for underfloor heating.
 Porcelain and ceramic tiles are good flooring materials to use with underfloor heating and present a more affordable option than natural stone.

 Whatever tiles you decide to use, tiling over underfloor heating results in a warm room, quicker, and it also retains heat well.
 Having a heated tile floor means no more chilly bathrooms, utilities, entrances or conservatories.